Skip to content

 10. Reports through standardised reporting systems?

-The company has prepared its Sustainability Report 2020 in accordance with Global Reporting Initiative (GRI) Standards.
+The company's latest Sustainability Report has been prepared in accordance with Global Reporting Initiative (GRI) Standards.

 • P